battlesteed/Arknights-Access-Server/README.md

 http://ngc.aliyuncs.com:80/data/r 15
 101.37.186.103
 ```
-the first parameters of the sign is the time with Unix timestamp (ms).
+the first parameters of the sign is the time with Unix timestamp (s).